Ready to say goodbye to debt for good? Learn More

 Wage Garnishment

-• The amount that their weekly disposable earnings exceeds 30 times the federal minimum wage (currently $7.25/hour).
+• The amount your weekly disposable income exceeds 30 times the federal minimum wage (currently $7.25/hour)

 • 20% of your weekly disposable earnings, or

-• The amount your weekly earning exceeds 40 times Colorado’s minimum wage or the federal minimum wage, whichever is higher.
+• The amount your weekly disposable income exceeds 40 times Colorado’s minimum wage or the federal minimum wage, whichever is higher

 If you owe a judgment, a creditor can get court permission (usually through a writ of execution) to seize your home, real estate, land, or personal property.
 With permission, they can get a sheriff or similar law enforcement officer to sell your property and use the proceeds from any sale to pay off your debt.